AMD’s Q2 2021 revenue grew 99% to $3.85B on market share gains

 Computing and graphics segment revenue was $2.25 billion, up 65% year-over-year and 7% quarter-over-quarter driven by higher client and graphics processor sales.
 Client processor average selling price (ASP) grew year-over-year and quarter-over-quarter driven by a richer mix of Ryzen desktop and notebook processor sales.
 It was the fifth straight quarter of record processor revenue.

-Graphics processing unit (GPU) ASP grew year-over-year and quarter-over-quarter driven by high-end graphics product sales, including data center GPU sales.
-Operating income was $526 million compared to $200 million a year ago and $485 million in the prior quarter.
+Graphics processing unit (GPU) ASP grew year-over-year and quarter-over-quarter driven by high-end graphics product sales, including datacenter GPU sales.
+Operating income was $526 million, compared to $200 million a year ago and $485 million in the prior quarter.
 The increases were primarily driven by higher revenue.

-Enterprise, embedded and semi-custom segment revenue was $1.6 billion, up 183% year-over-year and 19% quarter-over-quarter.
+Enterprise, embedded, and semi-custom segment revenue was $1.6 billion, up 183% year-over-year and 19% quarter-over-quarter.
 The increases were driven by higher Epyc processor revenue and semi-custom product sales.
 The semi-custom products include processors for the PlayStation 5 and Xbox Series X/S game consoles.

 Current outlook